Summary

 Bennett’s Wallaby | Notamacropus rufogriseus (with video)

-- The Bennett wallaby, also known as the red-necked wallaby, is in the macropod family, so they are related to kangaroos, tree kangaroos, and quokkas.
+• The Bennett wallaby, also known as the red-necked wallaby, is in the macropod family, so it is related to kangaroos, tree kangaroos, and quokkas.

 Woodchuck / Groundhog | Marmota monax